tomjoht/learnapidoc/_docs/thank-you-for-donating.md

 permalink: /thank-you-for-donating.html
 course: "Documenting REST APIs"
 sidebar: docapis
+progress: false
 ---

 Thank you for donating.
 Your support helps drive more time and energy into this course and also helps make this course available online for free.

 Tom Johnson